 - 2 teaspoons cornstarch

 - In a saucepan over medium heat, add chopped peaches, granulated sugar, lemon juice, and cornstarch.
-Stir to combine.
-Bring to a boil, then reduce heat to medium-low.
+Stir to combine (if needed, add a splash of water to get the right consistency).
+Bring to a simmer, then reduce heat to medium-low.
 Simmer for 10 minutes, stirring occasionally.

 - Remove from heat and gently mash peaches with a potato masher until desired consistency is reached.
 Return to heat and cook for another 2-4 minutes, or until mixture has reduced slightly.
 The mixture should thickly coat the back of a spoon (and will continue to thicken as it cools).